The limits of our role

-- We cannot intervene in decisions that public entities are making, or the decision-making processes they are following.
+- We can't intervene in decisions that public entities are making, or the decision-making processes they are following.

-- We cannot injunct or stop activities or contracts.
+- We can't injunct or stop activities or contracts.

-- We cannot make a binding judgement about the legality of actions.
+- We can't make a decision about the legality of actions.

-- We cannot order redress or other remedies, or overturn decisions.
+- We can't order redress or other remedies, or overturn decisions.

-- We cannot direct a public entity to act on our findings or recommendations.
+- We can't direct a public entity to act on our findings or recommendations.